derekwaters/derekwaters.github.io/_posts/2024-05-08-build-an-ee-with-an-ee.markdown

 {% endraw %}
 {% endhighlight %}

-The next problem I encountered was that, despite ansible-builder creating and setting a user (user 1000) inside the Containerfile, when AAP runs the container image as an execution environment, it runs as root inside the container.
+The next problem encountered is that, despite ansible-builder creating and setting a user (user 1000) inside its generated Containerfile, when AAP runs the container image as an execution environment, it runs as root inside the container.
 This means that all of the overlay filesystem and container runtime configuration need to be specified for the *root* user, not the default *uid=1000* user.

 With that done, and a couple of other weird bits of hackery to allow for some temp flag files to be written by the container engine, you end up with an execution environment builder execution environment.
 The customisation in the ee_builder execution-environment.yaml definition looks something like this: